-Here are some of the most requested keynotes and workshops.
+Here are some of the most requested keynotes.
 Each session comes with a free, customized toolkit packed with resources for your specific audience.

 Despite the myth of “digital natives,” most of my students have very little experience using technology as anything more than a consumer device.
 It doesn’t have to be this way.
-By using a design thinking framework, teachers can foster creative thinking in every content area.
-I walk participants through the LAUNCH Cycle, offering practical tips and specific examples.
-Participants leave feeling inspired, challenged and empowered to create spaces where creativity thrives.
-Read More →
+By using a design thinking framework, teachers can foster creative thinking in every content area and help students develop a maker mindset.

 It Is Personal: A New Vision for Personalized Learning

 Personalized learning has become a buzzword in education.
-However, too often, “personalized” simply means an adaptive program, where students are passively moving through curriculum.
+However, too often, “personalized” simply means an adaptive program, where students are passively moving through the curriculum.
 What if we empowered students to own their own learning?
 In this keynote, I share a personalized learning framework that begins with the idea that learning should be relational, social, and creative.
-Read More →

 Epic Engagement: Lesson Planning Through the Lens of Story

 Story-telling is a deeply human way of making sense out of our experiences.
 Using the lens of story, we explore how teachers can set up “epic” classrooms.
 The best lessons are the ones with a high level of suspense and profound character development.
-As teachers we can allow students to struggle through both internal and external conflict as they make sense out of themes rather than just ideas.
-Read More →
+As teachers, we can allow students to struggle through both internal and external conflict as they make sense out of themes rather than just ideas.

 What Educators Are Saying About My Keynotes, Workshops, and Sessions